bujowskis/put-IT-lab4/README.md

 # put-IT-lab4
-Repository for PUT's Information Theory lab4 assignment - Conditional entropy of natural languages
+Detecting natural languages using conditional entropy analysis - Repository for PUT's Information Theory lab4 assignment

 ## General description
 For "behind the scenes", please see `lab4-description.pdf`.
 Basically, the idea is, it's true that for natural